How to Become a Confident Speaker

 Arriving in a new country can be intimidating.
 It’s normal to feel like you aren’t as confident about doing certain things that you were comfortable doing back home.

 For example, you may feel intimidated to speak because you think your English isn’t perfect or because you speak with an accent.
+This can be especially true in a work setting.

 Here are some ways to help you become a confident speaker: